open-quantum-safe/oqs-demos/epiphany/README.md

+# DEPRECATED

+> [!Warning]
+> This integration is longer supported due to lack of interest and support, if you're interested in revitalizing this demo please submit a PR.
+A previous update attempt can be found [here](https://github.com/open-quantum-safe/oqs-demos/commit/da3d03042a0b39caf500f0ce3744145e66b09f70)

 This directory contains a Dockerfile that builds the GNOME web browser epiphany such as to run TLS 1.3 using OQS-OpenSSL.

 This demo is based on work done by [Igor Barshteyn](https://www.linkedin.com/pulse/demonstrating-quantum-safe-tls-13-web-server-client-nist-barshteyn).